 Contact: Paul Nordman

 Join other women and take an opportunity to be refreshed and renewed as the Lord speaks to your heart.
 This weekend's focus is based on the book "Captivating" by Stasi Eldredge.
 You'll explore key questions about who God intends you to be and the spiritual battle for your heart.
 The weekend is at the Eagles Wing Lodge in the Hocking Hills about an hour from Columbus.
 It is Thursday evening through lunch on Sunday.
 Download the brochure for more information.
 Cost is $285.
-The weekend is currently full, but you can be placed on a waitlist by clicking here.
 Contact: Amy Adams.